rayhagimoto/stochastic-calculus-notes/src/main.typ

 $
   Pi_t = Delta S_t + B med .
 $ <eq:bs-portfolio>
-Suppose that we want to choose $Delta$ and $B$ so that the change in the value of after waiting a time interval $dif t$ exactly matches the change in the value of the option over that same infinitesimal period.
+Suppose that we want to choose $Delta$ and $B$ so that the change in the value after waiting a time interval $dif t$ exactly matches the change in the value of the option over that same infinitesimal period.
 In other words, we're looking for $Delta$ and $B$ such that
 $
   dif Pi_t = dif V(t, S_t) med .